 Once your FAFSA is processed by the Central Processing System, you will have access to a Student Aid Report (SAR), either through an online summary of the online application process, or through a printed document mailed to you.
 It's important that you check your SAR for accuracy and respond to any comment or notices posted by the federal processor on the SAR.
 Once FAMU has your valid FAFSA data and you have been officially admitted to the university, we will notify you of your eligibility for aid.
 Please respond to all correspondence and/or telephone call (s) from our office concerning your financial aid eligibility status.
 Due to a high volume of calls, we encourage you to review your iRattler account periodically.

-FAMU will notify you if any additional documents are required for completion of your financial aid application.
+FAMU will notify you if any additional documents are required for completion of your financial aid application via your iRattler account.
 Remember to make copies of any documents prior to submission.
-All documents must be signed, mailed and/or dropped off to the Office of Financial Aid.
-Additionally, the Office of Financial Aid will no longer accept faxed copies of required documents.
+All documents must be signed, mailed, faxed, emailed to the Office of Financial Aid email address; firstname.lastname@example.org and/or dropped off to the Office of Financial Aid.

 The FAFSA on the Web includes an option for applicants to pull IRS data directly into their FAFSA.
 Applicants who are eligible to use the IRS Data Retrieval process are linked to an IRS Web site from FAFSA on the Web.
 This enhancement saves you the time previously required to find the required information on your tax returns and ensures accuracy of reporting.

 If you are unable or choose not to utilize the IRS Data Retrieval Tool, complete the FAFSA to the best of your ability using your 2018 tax return(s) or other financial documents.
 If you initially filed the FAFSA before your tax returns were completed or before the data was available through the FAFSA, you can login and retrieve the actual IRS data and submit a correction to the FAFSA which will in turn be sent to the Office of Financial Aid.